Portrait photography is competitive, but rewarding if you create images that stand out. These tips will help you capture memorable shots.

 Work Hard on the Finishing Touches

 When the portrait session ends, the real work begins.
 Your job is to make your subjects look fantastic.
-That means examining each shot, culling out those that don’t make the cut and getting the most out of those that do.
+That means examining each shot, culling out those that don’t make the cut, and getting the most out of those that do.

 This is when you need to pay the strictest attention to details.
 Make sure the teeth are white.
 Get rid of the pimple that your teen subject was so embarrassed about.
 Improve skin tones and texture.
 Sharpen or soften the areas that need it.
 Apply a high-key filter to make that sunny shot pop.

 Retouching and editing skills are at least as important as your camera and lighting skills.
-Luminar filters and presets can be your best friend at this stage.
+Luminar Neo tools and presets can be your best friend at this stage.
 From speed editing to precise retouching and corrections, you can get the job done in record time with professional results.
 You might even want to throw in some occasional special effects.